cr0mll/cyberclopaedia/Notes/Reverse Engineering/Program Anatomy/The Heap.md

 When `malloc` needs to service a request, it first checks the tcache for a chunk of the requested size that is available and should such a chunk be found, `malloc` will return it without ever having to obtain a lock.
 If the chunk too big, `malloc` continues as before.

 A slightly different strategy is employed if the requested chunk size does have a corresponding tcache bin, but that bin is simply full.
 In that case, `malloc` obtains a lock and promotes as many heap chunks of the requested size to tcache chunks, up to the tcache bin limit of 7.
 Subsequently, the last matching chunk is returned.

+## `malloc` and `free`
+### Allocation
+First, every allocation exists as a memory chunk which is aligned and contains metadata as well as the region the programmer wants.
+When a programmer requests memory from the heap, the heap manager first works out what chunk size the allocation request corresponds to, and then searches for the memory in the following order:

+1. If the size corresponds with a _tcache_ bin and there is a `tcache` chunk available, return that immediately.
+2. If the request is huge, allocate a chunk off-heap via `mmap.`
+3. Otherwise obtain the arena heap lock and then perform the following steps, in order:
+        1.  **Try the _fastbin/smallbin_ recycling strategy**
+            -   If a corresponding fast bin exists, try and find a chunk from there (and also opportunistically prefill the tcache with entries from the fast bin).
+            -   Otherwise, if a corresponding small bin exists, allocate from there (opportunistically prefilling the tcache as we go).
+         2.  **Resolve all the deferred frees**
+            -   Otherwise merge the entries in the fast bins and move their consolidated chunks to the unsorted bin.
+            -   Go through each entry in the unsorted bin.
+If it is suitable, return it.
+Otherwise, put the unsorted entry on its corresponding small/large bin as we go (possibly promoting small entries to the tcache).
+        3.  **Default back to the basic recycling strategy**
+            -   If the chunk size corresponds with a large bin, search the corresponding large bin now.
+        4.  **Create a new chunk from scratch**
+            -   Otherwise, there are no chunks available, so try and get a chunk from the top of the heap.
+            -   If the top of the heap is not big enough, extend it using `sbrk`.
+            -   If the top of the heap can’t be extended because we ran into something else in the address space, create a discontinuous extension using `mmap` and allocate from there
+        5.  **If all else fails, return `NULL`.**

+### Deallocation
+1. If the pointer is `NULL`, do nothing.
+2. Otherwise, convert the pointer back to a chunk by subtracting the size of the chunk metadata.
+3. Perform a few sanity checks on the chunk, and abort if the sanity checks fail.
+4. If the chunk fits into a tcache bin, store it there.
+5. If the chunk has the `M` bit set, give it back to the operating system via `munmap`.
+6. Otherwise we obtain the arena heap lock and then:
+    1. If the chunk fits into a fastbin, put it on the corresponding fastbin.
+    2. If the chunk size is greater than 64KB, consolidate the fastbins immediately and put the resulting merged chunks on the unsorted bin.
+    3. Merge the chunk backwards and forwards with neighboring freed chunks in the small, large, and unsorted bins.
+    4. If the resulting chunk lies at the top of the heap, merge it into the top chunk.
+    5. Otherwise store it in the `unsorted bin`.